-- Most tires may naturally lose air over time. - Tires can lose air suddenly if you drive over a pothole or other object or if you strike the curb when parking. - With radial tires, it is usually not possible to determine under-inflation by visual inspection.
+- Most tires naturally lose air over time. - Tires can lose air suddenly if you drive over a pothole or other object or if you strike the curb. - Usually, it isn't possible to determine if radial tires are under-inflated by visual inspection.